Gissio/geigerlog-radpro/README.md

 To live log data:

 * Click on the "Quick Log" button to start logging.
-* "CPM" data is Rad Pro's instantaneous counts per minute value.
-This value is averaged through Rad Pro's adaptive averaging algorithm.
 * "CPS" data is the low-level counts per second value.
-This value is not averaged.
 * Click on the "Stop Log" button to stop logging.

 You can also live log data by creating or opening a log database: click on "Log DB" button, select the file name for your log database, and then click on "Start Log".